 We talked to Jared Himstedt, Head Distiller at Balcones Distilling to get his take on it.

-With the huge increase in popularity that Whiskey is seeing on the whole at the minute, it is no wonder that more and more distilleries have been popping up all over the US.
+With the huge increase in popularity that the Whiskey market is seeing on the whole at the minute, it is no wonder that more and more distilleries have been popping up all over the US.

 Himstedt says, “I think it’s a really exciting time for American Whiskey.
 We are seeing the proliferation of smaller producers, and the innovation that comes with that.”